Real Property Appraisals: A Primer

 Arriving at a Value Conclusion

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Island House Appraisals Inc will help you get the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+The bottom line is, an appraiser from Island House Appraisals Inc will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.